jromanowska/Genstat2020/DAY4/YLee_epi_clock/README.md

-# Please refer to the following link:
+# Development of epigenetic clocks
+## You can download slides, R code, and example data using the following link:
 https://uio-my.sharepoint.com/:f:/g/personal/yunsungl_uio_no/EqHDAa_4yWdHjuOsvU_KuNwBRcWxnr1ZOBUJ-hDwRyy5Sg?e=HgwpoJ